 StaffLink is a Full-Service Home Care Agency in St. Louis

-Because of StaffLink’s desire to offer you and your family as much support as possible, our owner decided that our agency would to be a full-service agency.
+Because of StaffLink’s desire to offer you and your family as much support as possible, our owner decided that our agency would be a full-service agency.
 We are not a nursing “registry” which normally offers only limited support at the same cost of a full-service model.

 The full-service model is the traditional model utilized by most of the home care and nursing agencies in the Midwest.
 Please be sure to ask companies you are interviewing for consideration as a service provider if they are a registry or agency before making any final decisions.

 In the full-service model, Stafflink’s caregiver is an employee of our organization.
-We take care of ALL cost associated with being the employer of the caregiver, such as worker’s compensation, unemployment insurance, employer taxes and professional liability coverage.
+We take care of ALL costs associated with being the employer of the caregiver, such as worker’s compensation, unemployment insurance, employer taxes, and professional liability coverage.
 There are never insurance claims against your homeowner’s policy or family personally due to onsite incidents.

-Examples of Engagement Disasters and Other Considerations
+Hiring Caregivers Privately: Examples of Engagement Disasters and Other Considerations

-Let us share with you real life stories regarding the benefits and pitfalls based on the four claim types above.
+Let us share with you real-life stories regarding the benefits and pitfalls based on the four claim types above.
 This is important because the courts may consider you, the family, the legal employer of your “independently contracted” caregiver if you give them a specific or required start time, and tell or direct them on what you want them to do when they arrive.
 Don’t forget that point.

 StaffLink provides worker’s compensation insurance to all employees.
-We have had more than one caregiver injured on the job over the last thirty plus years.
+We have had more than one caregiver injured on the job over the last thirty-plus years.
 Most of these injuries involve missing a step in a home they are not very familiar with or a back injury from transferring a client.

 “I enlisted the assistance of the wonderful folks at StaffLink for over a year to care for my father.
 I was SO impressed with the quality of the he received with StaffLink, and with the staff’s professionalism, the warmth and their caring attitudes!
 I highly recommended them to everyone who could use their services!!!!”